moses-h/hetfield-portfolio/README.md

-And the same data transformed into an area graph, sorted by average debt-to-GDP ratio (unfortunately null values are sorted as zeroes here, so countries that are missing data are sorted lower than they should be):
+And the same data transformed into an area graph, sorted by average debt-to-GDP ratio (unfortunately null values are sorted as zeroes here, so countries that are missing data are sorted lower than they should be).
+Colors represent continents.